YanningLi/COF_Traffic_Estimation/README.md

 ### Remarks:
 1. This version only supports initial and boundary conditins.
 2. This version only support three types of uncontrolled junctions: connection, merge, diverge.
 3. A more complte version is under development which supports controlled ramps, model predictive control, internal and density conditions, and various modifications to improve the readability and reliability of the code.

 ### Structure of the code:
 script: This script defines the network and application.
 Run as main function.

----- initNetwork: the class that contains all necessary topology information and data for a network.
+-initNetwork: the class that contains all necessary topology information and data for a network.

----- optProgram: the class that builds an optimization program and output solutions.
+-optProgram: the class that builds an optimization program and output solutions.

----- postSolution: this class visualize the solution.
+-postSolution: this class visualize the solution.
 It also iteratively update the discretization grid to resolve the discretization error.

 ### Installation:
 1. Install CPLEX.
 2. Add the following path to MATLAB:
   - (CPLEX installation folder)/IBM/ILOG/CPLEX_Stuidio1262/cplex/matlab
   - (this toolbox folder)
   - (this toolbox folder)/COF_toolbox/matlab
   - (this toolbox folder)/UCBerkeley_LWR_solver/matlab_package/source

 ### Run the examples:
   Simply run the example scripts in MATLAB.